Brian Guerra

-Brian Kevin Emmanuel Guerra (born 8 February 1996) is an Argentine footballer currently playing for Nueva Chicago.
+Brian Kevin Emmanuel Guerra (born 8 February 1996) is an Argentine footballer currently playing for Chaco For Ever.

 Career

 Guerra started with All Boys.
 He made two appearances throughout the 2016–17 Primera B Nacional campaign, coming off the bench against Instituto on 16 May 2017 before starting a win over Central Córdoba in the succeeding July.
 Guerra subsequently featured twenty-one times in 2017–18 as they were relegated, with the midfielder netting his first goal versus Mitre on 25 February 2018.
 Guerra was loaned out to Primera C Metropolitana's Real Pilar in August 2019, subsequently appearing three times.